 Check out Moz’s post if you want to go for a really deep dive on website migrations.
 Warning!
 That post is not for the faint-hearted or techno-phobic.

-If you are closing your business, read this post on what to do with your website when you close your business.
+And if you are closing your business, read this post on what to do with your website when you close your business.

 Changing Your Business Website Name